Dell-Networking/ansible-dellos-examples/README.md

 Examples of Dell EMC Networking Ansible Modules
 ===============================================

-Use these sample example Ansible playbooks to understand the Dell EMC Networking Ansible modules.
+Use these sample Ansible playbooks to better understand how to use Dell EMC Networking Ansible modules.

 Installation and Setup